 Prerequisite – Adaptive security appliance (ASA)

-ASA is a Cisco security device that can perform a firewall capabilities with VPN capabilities, routing support, antivirus capability and many other features.
+ASA is a Cisco security device that can perform a firewall capability with VPN capabilities, routing support, antivirus capability, and many other features.

 Security levels –

 ASA uses a security level associated with a routable interface.
 Remember, the ASA interface is by default in routed mode i.e operating at layer 3.
 These interfaces are assigned security levels which are numbers ranging from 0 to 100.
 The bigger the number, the more will be the trust to the network connected to that ASA interface.